BrianZhang1/Snakefest/README.md

 ## About

-The best python snake with map editing (and soon, creation/random generation) and lots of customization!
+The **BEST** python snake with fun gameplay, custom map creation, and maybe soon to be dungeon crawling!

+If this is your first look at the project and you want to learn more behind the scenes about the project, please check out the [Project Explanation](https://github.com/BrianZhang1/Snakefest/wiki/Project-Explanation) in the wiki!

 Feel free to make changes and forks as it is allowed under COPYING.

-Note: The wiki is outdated!
-The information is probably wrong.
-The [Snakefest Wiki](https://github.com/BrianZhang1/Snakefest/wiki) roughly explains the structure of the project and roles of all files/directories.

 ## Instructions to play

 ### Installation